JustJarvaz/starter-restaurant-reservation-original/README.md

 Once the tests are passing for a given user story, you know you have the necessary functionality.

 1. Run `npm test` to run all tests - unit, integration, and end-to-end.
 1. Run `npm run test:back-end` to run unit, integration, and end-to-end tests for the backend.
+The logging level for the backend is set to `warn` when running tests and `info` otherwise.
 1. Run `npm run test:front-end` to run unit, integration, and end-to-end tests for the frontend.
 1. Run `npm run test:e2e` to run only the end-to-end tests for the frontend.